 Does having more (or less) meetings change our perception on the quality of our meetings?
 Are we experiencing remote and hybrid meetings differently?
 We felt it was to high time to keep track of the quality of meetings over time.
 With the introduction of a hybrid meeting culture, we actually wanted to measure the effect of the use of meeting technology (like UC apps, large screen monitors, interactive whiteboards, AV setups, wireless presentation and conferencing systems, virtual reality systems,...).

-Together with a new research on “Finding a new balance.
-Research on hybrid meetings”, Barco ClickShare is also introducing the Meeting Quality Index to keep the pulse on how meetings are changing and what the role of technology over time.
-To keep the finger on the pulse, we will give quarterly updates on the Meeting Quality Index from now on.
+Together with the research on “Finding a new balance.
+Research on hybrid meetings”, Barco ClickShare is also introducing the Barco Meeting Barometer - a Meeting Quality Index - to keep the pulse on how meetings are changing and what the role of technology is over time.

 So, are our meetings getting better?
 Or worse?
 And why?

-What is more surprising is that employees overall still feel cautiously optimistic about meetings in general.
-To show the evolution in meeting expectation and the improvement of collaboration every quarter, we’ve created a Meeting Barometer.
+To show the evolution in meeting expectation and the improvement of collaboration per year, we’ve created a Meeting Barometer.
 The barometer is measured in the same way the Net Promotor Score is measured, by detracting the negatives (respondents that think meetings have worsened) from the positives (respondents that feel meetings have improved).
-In 2019, we come to a score of 63 in favour of improved meetings.
-This number dropped to 17 in 2020 which means the number of people who believe meetings have improved still outstrips those who believe they have got worse by a factor of nearly two to one.
-In conclusion, the Meeting Quality Index suggests a cautious positivity about the quality of meetings compared to last year.

 We expect a better class of meeting and technology